mulesoft-labs/json-ld-schema/README.md

 }
 ```

-This schema could be used directly to validate using a JSON Schema validator JSON-LD documents sharing the same context and expected
+This JSON-LD Schema could be used by a JSON Schema validator to validate JSON-LD documents *if they share the same context and expected
-document structure, but this is not a valid general assumption.
+document structure*, but that is not a valid general assumption.
 To validate any JSON-LD document, a JSON-LD Schema validator must first transform this JSON-LD Schema, according to a well-defined set of rules, into a matching
 [JSON-LD frame](https://www.w3.org/TR/json-ld11-framing/) that can be used to select nodes from the target JSON-LD document.

-In the case of the previously shown JSON-LD Schema, the equivalent JSON-LD frame for that schema would be:
+The equivalent JSON-LD frame for the previously shown JSON-LD Schema is:

 ```json
 {